rfrht/FT991A-PAT/README.md

-# BUFFERED IF TAP FOR FT-991A
+# Buffered IF tap board for Panadapter / SDR in a Yaesu FT-991A
 # Yaesu FT-991A Custom Panoramic Adapter Buffered TAP Board for external SDR / Spectrum Analyser

 This project is a remix of OE2DOR's [perfect and neatly crafted](https://raw.githubusercontent.com/Lightning1984/FT991A-PAT/master/Design/FT991-PAT_Installed.jpg) FT-991A Panadapter board.